krishna-waidande/krishna-waidande.github.io/CSR.md

 Hello readers,

-In this week one of our clients requested us a CSR file, I was having a basic idea of what it is and what it is used for.
-We generate CSR file to get the SSL certificates for our website or server.
-Today's blog is about What is CSR?
+In this week one of our clients requested us a CSR file, I was just knowing that we generate CSR file to get the SSL certificates for our website or server, but I didn't explore what does this file contains?
+How it is used in process of SSL certificate, today's blog is about all about What is CSR?
 How it is generated?
 What this file contains in it? etc..

 ### What is CSR ?